sutrolabs/census-docs/destinations/amazon-ads-dsp-amc.md

 There are also several optional fields available.

 * **Currency Code** - This only applies to Off Amazon Purchase conversion definition type.
 This is the three letter currency code associated with the value of the event in [ISO-4217 format](https://en.wikipedia.org/wiki/ISO\_4217#List\_of\_ISO\_4217\_currency\_codes).
 If not provided, the currency setting on the conversion definition will be used.
-* **Data Processing Options** - Currently, the only accepted value is `LIMITED_DATA_USE` which will cause Amazon to ignore this event.&#x20;
+* **Data Processing Options** - Currently, the only accepted value is `LIMITED_DATA_USE` which will cause Amazon to ignore this event.
 * **Units Sold** - This only applies to Off Amazon Purchase conversion definition type and represents the number of items purchased.
 If not provided on the conversion event, a default of 1 will be applied.
-* **Value** - This has two modes depending on the conversion definition type.&#x20;
+* **Value** - This has two modes depending on the conversion definition type.
   * For Off Amazon Purchase, this represents a monetary value.
 Must be a minimum of 0 and must not exceed 2 decimal points.
-If not provided, the static value provided on the conversion definition will be used.&#x20;
+If not provided, the static value provided on the conversion definition will be used.
   * For any other type, this represents a non-monetary value based on a scale of your choosing.
 Can be negative and must not exceed 2 decimal points.
 If not provided, the static value provided on the conversion definition will be used.

 Census will send the Sync Key you specify as the unique identifier for your event sync to Amazon using the **Client Dedupe Id** property.
-This property has no function to Amazon other than giving them a way to ensure a single event is recorded multiple times.&#x20;
+This property has no function to Amazon other than giving them a way to ensure a single event is recorded multiple times.

+### DSP Audiences

+Amazon DSP Audiences are a pecular object in that they are actually two separate objects that are linked together through the use of a unique ID.
+Amazon DSP Audiences need to be managed in two phases:

+1. First upload the PII about your audience members, where each record is identified by a unique ID you've assigned them.
+This is the Hashed Records (Part 1) object.
+2. Wait for Amazon to process the data.
+Amazon's guidance is that this process can take up to 48hrs.
+3. Then "assign" those records to an audience.
+This is the DSP Audience Members (Part 2) object.

+This means using Amazon DSP Audiences requires at least two separate Census syncs.
+The first sync will upload the PII about your audience members and the second sync will assign those records to an audience.
+If you plan to create multiple audiences, we recommend that your Hashed Records sync uploads all of the records you plan to use in any of your audiences.
+Then you can create a separate DSP Audience Members sync for each audience you want to create.

+Like Conversion Events, you can optionally provide pre-hashed values for your records.
+Amazon documents the requirements for this [here](https://advertising.amazon.com/help/GCCXMZYCK4RXWS6C).
+They are nearly identical to the requirements for Conversion Events, though notice that country and state identifiers are lower case if provided.

 ## 🚑 Need help connecting to Amazon Ads DSP?